-It is important to note that executing of serializing instructions on Pentium 4, Intel Xeon, and P6 family processors constrain speculative execution because the results of speculatively executed instructions are discarded.
+It is important to note that executing of serializing instructions on P6 and more recent processor families constrain speculative execution because the results of speculatively executed instructions are discarded.
 The following instructions are serializing instructions:

-- Privileged serializing instructions MOV (to control register), MOV (to debug register), WRMSR, INVD, INVLPG, WBINVD, LGDT, LLDT, LIDT, and LTR. - Non-privileged serializing instructions CPUID, IRET, and RSM.
+- Privileged serializing instructions MOV (to control register, with the exception of MOV CR8), MOV (to debug register), WRMSR, INVD, INVLPG, WBINVD, LGDT, LLDT, LIDT, and LTR. - Non-privileged serializing instructions CPUID, IRET, and RSM.